The Interview Becomes a Model Interface

 Third, audits should measure more than aggregate disparity.
 They should examine intersectional outcomes, disability access, accommodation pathways, proxy variables, human over-reliance, false-negative harms, and whether the tool changes who reaches a human reviewer.

-Fifth, employers should keep decision trails.
-If a system materially influenced a rejection, promotion, or termination, the institution should preserve enough information to reconstruct what happened: tool, version, criteria, score or recommendation, human reviewer, accommodation request, and final decision basis where lawful.
+Sixth, employers should keep decision trails.
+If a system materially influenced a rejection, promotion, or termination, the institution should preserve enough information to reconstruct what happened: tool, version, criteria, score or recommendation, human reviewer, accommodation request, notice, data source, and final decision basis where lawful.

 The standard is simple: a hiring system should make the institution more answerable, not only the applicant more measurable.